 Your tax deductible donation can be made payable to the German Genealogy Group.

 Here are a few techniques that may help you to get better results.

 Wildcard characters - There are two wildcard characters that can be used in most search engines.
 The first is the asterisk “*”.
 When used, the * will represent any one or more characters in a name.
 When searching for Meyer, M*r would result in Meyer, Mayer, Maier, and a few others.
 You have to be careful using the percent sign because the example above will also yield names from Maar through Mysior.
 Probably a lot more names than you want.

 The second is an underscore “_” which is used to represent any single character in a name.
 When searching for a name like Smith, entering the name like Sm_th would result in Smith and Smyth.
-The percent sign and the underscore can also be used in combination with each other.
+The asterisk (or percent sign) and the underscore can also be used in combination with each other.
 Jo*s_n would yield any number of letters between the o and the s and any one letter between the s and the n.